anandu06dev/ng4StarterKit/README.md

 }
 ```

-To achieve a greater separation of the write model, we could create read model repositories.
-As for the read model
+To achieve a greater separation, we create read model repositories.
+As for the read model repositories, they provide
-repositories themselves, they provide different read model objects to specific use cases and use write models as the
+different read model objects for specific use cases and use write models as a basis for the projection process.
+Both
-basis for projection.
-Both approaches interplays very well with Angular's built-in change detection.
+approaches interplays very well with Angular's built-in change detection strategy.
+The read model repositories are
+addressed in the application layer.

 ```
 @Injectable()
 class OrderForSalesRepository {
-    this._orderRepository: OrderRepository;
+    orderRepository: OrderRepository;
+    productRepository: ProductRepository;

-    constructor(orderRepository: OrderRepository){
+    constructor(orderRepository: OrderRepository, productRepository: ProductRepository){
+        orderRepository = orderRepository;
-        this._orderRepository = orderRepository
+        productRepository = ProductRepository;
     }

     public getOrderForSales(id): OrderForSales {
         const order = this._orderRepository.getById(id);
         return new OrderForSales(order.quantity);
     }
+    ...
 }
 ```